Berkshire Hathaway's Charlie Munger gives $40 million in stock to California museum

 Turner-Lowe said scholars often spend a school year studying at the Huntington and the expensive rental market in Los Angeles has made that difficult to afford.
 She said this is “a long-time dream that is in the process of being fulfilled in a major way.”

-Once a billionaire, Munger's fortune never rivaled his best friend Buffett's.
-But Munger lost his billionaire status long ago as he steadily gave away his fortune, and roughly $1 billion of his stock went into a charitable trust in 2010 after his wife died.
+Munger's fortune never rivaled his best friend Buffett's, but it was still sizeable.
+At one point Munger did lose his billionaire status as he steadily gave away his fortune, and roughly $1 billion of his stock went into a charitable trust in 2010 after his wife died.
+But he is a billionaire today because the value of his Berkshire stock has continued to increase over time.

 After his latest donation, Munger still holds 4,033 Class A Berkshire shares.
 But back in 2000 he held 15,911 shares, which would be worth more than $8.3 billion today if he'd hung onto it all.